adam-p/yesterday-i-learned/php.md

 * `define()` is now (5.3) superceded by `const` [because it can now define things in global scope](http://stackoverflow.com/questions/2447791/define-vs-const).
 * [It is impossible to catch a warning](http://stackoverflow.com/a/1241751) (or an error, for that matter.) so what PHP people do is create an error handler (`set_error_handler`) that raises exceptions, run the offending code in a try-catch block, and catch the same exception that you throw.
 After the try-catch block, unset the error handler.
 "And they say PHP isn't a disaster."
 * Despite how it is worded in the docs, `finally` doesn't run if any exception is re-thrown from the `catch` block.
+* Use [`hash_equals`](http://php.net/manual/en/function.hash-equals.php) for comparing strings sensitive to timing attack.
+* Because PHP is weakly-typed, [any md5 string in the form `0e\d+` will be considered as scientific notation](https://www.reddit.com/r/lolphp/comments/34sxw5/md5240610708_md5qnkcdzo/.compact), causing the `==` operator to compare them as numbers.